soncuteanca/RasaMedical/README.md

   ```bash
   rasa data validate
   ```
-- Ensure both servers (bot and actions) are running for the web interface
+- Ensure all three servers (Flask, Rasa, and actions) are running
-- Node.js must be installed before running npm commands
+- The application requires both PyCharm's server and Flask server to be running
 - For development, use `--debug` flag with `rasa run` for detailed logs
 - Check the [Rasa documentation](https://rasa.com/docs/) for advanced configuration
+- Make sure your database is properly configured in `actions/db_config.py`

 ---